Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 The bird species that will visit your feeder varies depending on what state, country, or continent you live in.

-Again, you can refer to the table below for a general guide on what birds eat what kind of bird feed/seeds:
+Again, you can refer to the table below for a general guide on what birds eat and what kind of bird feed/seeds:

 If you’d like more specific information on the bird species and their favorite feed, check out this link at FeederWatch, where they cover the different bird species.